Gloucester Catholic High School: Boys' basketball

 The boys' basketball team won the Non-Public Group B state championship in 1964 (defeating St. Aloysius High School in the tournament final), 1970 (vs. Saint Joseph of the Palisades High School) and 1972 (vs. Paterson Catholic High School).

 Gloucester Catholic's first state championship was delivered by the 1964 basketball team, who won the Group B title in Atlantic City Convention Hall.
 They were led by Bill Somerset, Mike Baker, Jack Fink, Bud Shodder, and John Murphy.
 As South Jersey's number one-ranked team, Coach Ray Ford's team posted a 22–1 record during "that championship season."

 A crowd of more than 7,500 at Convention Hall in Atlantic City watched the 1970 team finish the season with a record of 21-5 after winning the Parochial B state title with a 71–59 win against St. Joseph's.

 The boys' basketball team, under the direction of Coach Ralph Saquella, won the Parochial B state championships in 1972, defeating Paterson Catholic by a score of 44–39 in the championship game.
 Coach Saquella, who won his 100th career victory in 1972, went on to become the head coach at Glassboro State College.

-Girl's basketball
+Girls' basketball

 The team won the Group I state championship in 1976 (defeating runner-up St. Anthony High School in the tournament final), 1977 (vs. Mother Seton Regional High School), 1978 (vs. Mother Seton), 1979 (vs. Eastern Christian High School), 1981 (vs. Benedictine Academy) and 1982 (vs. Morris Catholic High School), and won the Non-Public Group B title in 1983 (vs. St. Anthony).
-The program's seven state titles are tied for fifth-most statewide.
+The program's seven state titles are tied for seventh-most statewide.

 Bertha "Bert" Nolan won an estimated 500 games as coach during her career, leading the Lady Rams basketball team to win the 1973 state championship, the first offered in the sport, repeating as winners of the state title in 1976.